 Some medicines interact with Lamotrigine or make it more likely that you'll have side effects.
-These include:
+These

-valproate, used to treat epilepsy and mental health problems
+- valproate, used to treat epilepsy and mental health - carbamazepine, used to treat epilepsy and mental

-carbamazepine, used to treat epilepsy and mental health problems phenytoin, primidone or phenobarbital, used to treat epilepsy risperidone, used to treat mental health problems rifampicin, which is an antibiotic medicines used to treat Human Immunodeficiency hormonal contraceptives, such as the Pill (see below).
+- carbamazepine, used to treat epilepsy and mental health problems phenytoin, primidone or phenobarbital, used to treat epilepsy risperidone, used to treat mental health problems rifampicin, which is an antibiotic medicines used to treat Human immunodeficiency Virus (HIV) infection (a combination of lopinavir and ritonavir or atzanavir and ritonavir) hormonal contraceptives, such as the Pill (see below).